Volkswagen and unions: Brazil

 Volkswagen do Brasil (VW Brasil) was established on 23 March 1953 to re-assemble Beetle cars in a growing market.
 It was Brazil's first German automobile plant, and VW's first foreign factory.
 In the 1960s, VW Brasil was VW Group's largest foreign member and Brazil's 5th largest industrial firm.
 From 1960 to the 1970s, its workforce increased from 7,000 employees to over 40,000.
-Trade union activity in VW Brasil was heavily repressed until the 1980s.
+Union activity in VW Brasil was heavily repressed until the 1980s.
 In a 2014 National Truth Commission, the extent to which VW Brasil management collaborated with the Brazilian military dictatorship was revealed.
 VW Group commissioned a year long study in 2016 by historian Christopher Kopper, to uncover the extent to which VW Group participated and collaborated in repression of its employees.
 In 2020, VW Group agreed to pay 5.5 million euros, part of which will go the Heinrich Plagge victims' association, and the rest going towards various research and human rights projects.

 1964 coup

 While VW Brasil was not directly involved with the 1964 military overthrow of the Brazilian government, as a significant financial contributor to the Industrial Association of São Paulo (FIESP) which wielded political influence and was in favour of regime change, VW Brasil CEO Friedrich Schultz-Wenk was most likely in favour as well.
-Wenk not only justified the violence and repression against communists (PCB) and trade union leaders, but in a letter to VW Group CEO Heinrich Nordhoff, Wenk stated "What is currently taking place is a hunt such as we did not even see back in 1933 in Germany", a nod to the Nazi rise to power in Germany, which was stated in awe and respect rather than horror.
+Wenk not only justified the violence and repression against communists (PCB) and union leaders, but in a letter to VW Group CEO Heinrich Nordhoff, Wenk stated "What is currently taking place is a hunt such as we did not even see back in 1933 in Germany", a nod to the Nazi rise to power in Germany, which was stated in awe and respect rather than horror.
 Nordhoff did not share the same enthusiasm, not because of concern for human rights, but because of the negative impact the political instability might have on VW Brasil.
 Lower Saxony state had 50% ownership of VW Group but did not interfere with VW Brasil throughout.
 Management at VW Group and VW Brasil both benefited from and saw the military dictatorship in a positive light.

 Labour laws established during the Vargas dictatorship (1937–1945) were already weak and they remained in place during the democratic phase (1946–1964); for example, collective agreements could only be approved by the Ministry of Labour and the establishment of a federal metal workers' union was forbidden, in favour of regional federations.
 Labour laws were further weakened in June 1964, with the "Strike Act" (Lei de Greve) which criminalized striking with prison sentences of 6–12 months for strike leaders.